Brendan Byrne: Personal life

+On June 27, 1953, he married Jean Featherly, with whom he had seven children.
+Byrne's son, Tom Byrne, was the New Jersey Democratic State Committee chair in the 1990s and was a prospective candidate for the U.S. Senate race in 2000, before withdrawing in favor of eventual winner Jon Corzine, who later became governor.
+Byrne's oldest granddaughter, Meaghan, who saved his life with the Heimlich maneuver at a restaurant in April 2016, worked as a legislative staffer in the U.S. House of Representatives before moving into NGO foreign policy work.

+Jean and Brendan Byrne divorced in 1993 after 40 years of marriage.
+She died in 2015 of babesiosis, aged 88.

+Byrne married Ruth Zinn, who was also divorced, in 1994.

 2010 assault

 On February 16, 2010, while vacationing in London with his wife, Byrne was punched in the face by a mentally ill man near Waterloo tube station.
 The attacker was subsequently restrained by a London Underground station supervisor who came to Byrne's aid until the police arrived.
-Byrne, who had taken part in a "staged charity boxing match with Muhammad Ali in 1979", joked: "At least I didn't fall down at Waterloo, as when I fought Ali."
+Byrne, who had taken part in a staged charity boxing match with Muhammad Ali in 1979, joked, "At least I didn't fall down at Waterloo, as when I fought Ali."